Adoptive cell therapy, also known as cellular immunotherapy, is a form of treatment that uses the cells of our immune system to eliminate cancer.

 - Tisagenlecleucel (Kyrmriah®): a CD19-targeting CAR T cell immunotherapy; approved for subsets of patients with leukemia and lymphoma

-Side effects can vary according to the type of adoptive cell immunotherapy—and what exactly it targets—and can also be influenced by the location and type of cancer as well as a patient’s overall health.
-In the case of cell therapies, these side effects often take the form of an overactive immune response and can lead to excessive inflammation via cytokine release syndrome (also known as cytokine storm), and also to neurotoxicity from inflammation in the brain.
-These side effects can range from mild to moderate and can become deadly under certain circumstances.
+Side effects may vary according to the type of adoptive cell immunotherapy—and what exactly it targets—and may also be influenced by the location and type of cancer as well as a patient’s overall health.
+Potential cell therapy-related side effects often take the form of an overactive immune response and may lead to excessive inflammation via cytokine release syndrome (also known as cytokine storm), and also to neurotoxicity from inflammation in the brain.
+Side effects can range from mild to moderate and may become potentially life-threatening under certain circumstances.

-Fortunately, in most cases side effects can be safely managed as long as they are recognized and addressed early.
-Therefore, it’s extremely important that patients notify their care team as soon as possible about any unusual developments during or after treatment with immunotherapy.
+Fortunately, in most cases potential immunotherapy-related side effects can be managed safely as long as the potential side effects are recognized and addressed early.
+Therefore, it’s extremely important that patients inform their medical care team as soon as possible if they experience any unusual symptoms during or after treatment with cancer immunotherapy.
 In addition, patients should always consult their doctors and the rest of their care team to gain a better and fuller understanding of the potential risks and side effects associated with specific adoptive cell immunotherapies.

-The side effects most commonly associated with currently approved adoptive cell therapies are: acute kidney injury, bleeding episodes, heart arrhythmias, chills, constipation, cough, cytokine release syndrome (cytokine storm), decreased appetite, delirium, diarrhea, dizziness, edema, encephalopathy, fatigue, febrile neutropenia, fever, headache, hypogammaglobulinemia, hypotension, hypoxia, infections, nausea, neurotoxicity, pyrexia, tachycardia, tremors, and vomiting.
+Common side effects associated with currently approved adoptive cell therapies may include but are not limited to: acute kidney injury, bleeding episodes, heart arrhythmias, chills, constipation, cough, cytokine release syndrome (cytokine storm), decreased appetite, delirium, diarrhea, dizziness, edema, encephalopathy, fatigue, febrile neutropenia, fever, headache, hypogammaglobulinemia, hypotension, hypoxia, infections, nausea, neurotoxicity, pyrexia, tachycardia, tremors, and vomiting.

 Some of the most important contributions made by CRI scientists in the area of adoptive cell therapy include: